wkumari/draft-wkumari-dnsop-extended-error/README.md

    Sood, Petr Spacek, Ondrej Sury, John Todd, Loganaden Velvindron, and Paul Vixie.
-They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.
+They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if